Skip to main content

 1. The Primary Residence Anchor

-• Requirement: The primary residence must maintain a minimum liability limit of $300,000 CSL (Combined Single Limit).
+• Minimum Limit: The primary residence must maintain a minimum liability limit of $300,000 CSL (Combined Single Limit).

-• If there is no primary residence, the risk is ineligible for a Monoline umbrella.
+• Ineligibility: If there is no primary residence, the risk is ineligible.
+You cannot write a "rental only" umbrella.

-• Unit Maximum: Each individual rental property listed can have a maximum of 4 units.
+• Unit Maximum: A single scheduled location can have a maximum of 4 units.

 3. Underlying Coverage Standards

-• Capacity: You may add up to 40 rental properties, provided they are anchored by the primary residence.
+• Capacity: You may add up to 40 rental properties, provided the policy is anchored by a primary residence.

-• Carrier Eligibility: The carrier for every underlying policy must be documented and must appear on the Approved Carrier List.
+• Carrier Eligibility: The carrier for every underlying policy must be listed on the Approved Carrier List.

 4. Address and Documentation Accuracy

-• Exact Matching: The full address of each property must match the address documented on the underlying policy exactly.
+• Exact Matching: The address entered in the Monoline portal must exactly match the address listed on the underlying policy's declarations page.

-• Risk Profile: Monoline requires the primary home policy to be the foundation.
-This allows for a comprehensive review of the entire risk profile and ensures the umbrella functions as excess liability over a consistent base of coverage.
+• Risk Profile: We require the primary home policy to be the foundation.
+This allows for a comprehensive review of the entire risk profile and ensures the umbrella functions correctly as excess liability over a consistent base of coverage.

 Did this answer your question?